erniechiew/kaggle_rsna_pneumonia_dancingbears/README.md

 ### Generate 5-fold CV splits (Optional)

-We provide the splits we used for our final submission in `training_splits/`.
-But if you wish to generate new splits (and overwrite the provided splits), in the `preprocessing` directory, run
+We provide the splits we used for our final submission in `training_splits/`. **For the purposes of reproducing our solution on the leaderboard, please use provided splits**.
+If you wish to generate new splits (and overwrite the provided splits), in the `preprocessing` directory, run
 ```
 python train_split_generator.py
 ```
-Generated splits will be stored in `training_splits/` folder.
+Generated splits will be stored in `training_splits/` folder (and will overwrite any existing splits).

 ## Training